atlantyz/the_cheesery/README.md

 ### Training the Model
 - Split the preprocessed data into a training and testing dataset for the ML model
 - Fit the data and run beginning predictions

-### About our model
-- Model Used: KNNeighborClassifier

-Advantages:
-- Successful in handling classification data that is not binary
-- Known for being useful in large datasets

-Limitations:
-- Has trouble reading some data types
-- Takes a large amount of computing power

 ## The Dashboard